 If you are a full-time employee, you and your family can apply for Employees’ Pension.
 Your company will automatically deduct the premiums from your salary each month.
 50% of the premiums will be paid by your company.

-Anyone over the age of 20 who is not employed by a company, such as students or freelancers are required to enroll in National Pension.
+Anyone over the age of 20 who is not employed by a company, such as students or freelancers, is required to enroll in National Pension.
 You will need to apply at your local municipal office.

 When you leave Japan, you can claim a lump-sum withdrawal payment, but you must meet certain conditions in order to apply.